wmamills/hvac-demo/readme.md

 The build steps `clean`, `clean-src`, and `'clean-src-all` are supported.
-The `clean` step removes the build/ directory and does a git clean in each source repo that builds in-tree (currently only xen steps).
+The `clean` step removes the build/ directory and does a git clean in each source repo that builds in-tree (currently only the xen steps).
 The `clean-src` step does everything that clean does but also removes the cloned source directories but leaves the reference clones.
 The `clean-src-all` step does everything that clean-src does but also removes the reference clones, currently linux.git, qemu.git, and xen.git.

-Due to the current state of demos, multiple versions of `linux`, `qemu`, `qemu-cross`, and `xen` are built.
+Due to the current state of the demos, multiple versions of `linux`, `qemu`, `qemu-cross`, and `xen` are built.
 You can build the individual version by finding the build function name in `prj_script.sh`.
 Any function in that script that starts with `build_` can be used as a build step.
-The build step names can use dashes or underscores as all dashed will be converted to underscores by the script.
+The build step names can use dashes or underscores as all dashes will be converted to underscores by the script.

 ```
 grep ^build_ scripts/prj_script.sh
 ```

-Note: because the xen build is done in-tree, the build-xen step cleans all ignored files before the build.
-Files that are not ignored and modifies files will not be cleaned.
-If you have an ignored file that you wish to keep, stage it for a commit, even of you don't intent to commit it.
+Note: because the xen builds are done in-tree, the xen build steps clean all ignored files before the build.
+Files that are not ignored and files that are modified will not be cleaned.
+If you have an ignored file that you wish to keep, stage it for a commit, even if you don't intent to commit it.

-Demos can also be specified on the prj_build command line and the demo will be run.
-This will not work with dockit as noted in that section.
-Use the icmd to run the demos with dockit (or just get a shell and run from there.)

 ## Running the demos

-Look at the individual readmes for the demos to understand what they are showing and the software layers involved.
+Look at the individual readme's for the demos to understand what they are showing and the software layers involved.
 This section will describe the demos in general.